The English Traveller

 The English Traveller is a seventeenth-century tragicomedy in five acts written by Thomas Heywood, and named as such by the playwright.
 The play was first performed around the year 1627, and the first printed edition came out in 1633.

 Consisting of two mostly self-contained, but thematically connected plots, one tragic and one comic, it trafficks in the elements of both city comedy and domestic tragedy.
 In the tragic plot, the recently returned traveler Young Geraldine contemplates forbidden love with the wife of his father's friend Wincott.
 In the comic plot, the rascal servant Reignald attempts an elaborate cover-up for Young Lionell's drunken party once his father returns from his mercantile voyages.
 Critics have recognized this as an important work of drama for its generic experimentation, for its investigation of the relationship between appearances and reality, and for its commentary on Renaissance households.

 Performance and publication

 The play was first performed by Queen Henrietta's Men, an important company of players in Caroline England, and for which Heywood wrote other plays.
 According to the Stationers' Register, The English Traveller was entered to the printer Nicholas Okes on 15 July 1633, the entry reading "a Comedy called the Traveller by Mr Heywood".
 The quarto of 1633 is the only surviving early edition in any format.
-Its title page states that the tragicomedy appears “[a]s it hath beene Publikely acted at the Cock-pit in Drury Lane,” referring to the Cockpit Theatre, a prominent seventeenth-century theater.
-Along with a dedicatory epistle to Sir Henry Appleton, the playbook also features a biographically-significant epistle “To the Reader,” which indicates both Heywood's boast about his contributions to English drama ("an entire hand or at least a maine finger in two hundred and twenty plays") and his rather modest aspirations for his drama's publication.
+Its title page states that the tragicomedy appears "as it hath beene Publikely acted at the Cock-pit in Drury-lane", referring to the Cockpit Theatre, a prominent seventeenth-century theater.
+Along with a dedicatory epistle to Sir Henry Appleton, the playbook also features a brief statement "To the Reader," in which Heywood claims that he has had "an entire hand, or at least a maine finger" in two hundred and twenty plays.